Can I run Windows 11 without a Microsoft account?

 When you go through the first-time setup process, you have to create your first account, connect to Wi-Fi, and so on.
 Generally, the process is the same for all Windows editions, but in Windows 11 Home, there are some things that are different.

 According to Microsoft, you need both an internet connection and a Microsoft account to set up Windows 11 Home.
 In Windows 10, Microsoft already started requiring a Microsoft account for the Home edition, but you could work around it by not connecting to the internet.
-Here, it’s a similar situation, and you can trick Windows 11 into letting you use a local account.
+Here, it’s a similar situation, and you can trick Windows 11 into letting you use a local account, though it is a bit trickier this time.

 When setting up your PC for the first time, you’ll have to connect to the internet, which then allows you to sign with your Microsoft account.
 If you don’t have an internet connection, you won’t be able to progress.